 The registration function in PAWS will only be available after your access date.

-The Academic Calendar lists important dates and deadlines, such as:
+The Academic Calendar lists important dates and deadlines you need to know about, such as:

 To avoid lineups, pick up your student ID card at the Bookstore early.
 Identification is required when getting a student card (e.g., drivers’ license, passport or citizenship card).
 You will require a student ID card to write exams, borrow library materials and access the physical activity complex.
 Meal plans for students living in residence are also tracked using student ID cards.